Is Vicks Vapor Rub Safe For Babies? Uses And Alternatives

 3. Is Vicks VapoRub toxic?

 Vicks VapoRub contains camphor, which can be toxic when ingested (6).
-You may prefer Vicks BabyRub, which is free from camphor and keep the container away from the baby’s reach.
+You may opt for Vicks BabyRub, which is free of camphor.

 Vicks for babies is available under the brand name Vicks BabyRub.
 The product does not cure a cold or cough but may be used for soothing and relaxing your baby.
 It may be rubbed on the baby’s back or chest to create a cooling sensation, ease breathing, and promote undisturbed sleep when suffering from a common cold.
 You may use Vicks Vaporub for children older than two years.
 Follow certain precautionary measures while using these products and check with a pediatrician if the symptoms persist or become severe.